veebch/readwire/README.md

 # Prerequisites

+Make sure
-Make sure that your machine is automounting USB drives.
-It assumes you are running a Terminal of some sort.
+- That your machine is automounting USB drives.
+- You are running a Terminal of some sort.

 # Installation